Elango-Sagravia/alt-news/outstatic/content/policies/privacy-policy.md

 We may also collect non-personal information about you automatically when you access or use the Website.
 This information may include:

-Browser type
+\-Browser type

-Operating system
+\-Operating system

-IP address
+\-IP address

-Pages viewed
+\-Pages viewed

-Time and date of visits
+\-Time and date of visits

 Other anonymous statistical data involving your use of the Website